VysotskiVadim/VysotskiVadim.blog/_drafts/day-night-screenshot.markdown

 Screenshot tests don't let me break existing UI when I modify basic Themes, Syles, or custom views.
 Test records image with UI, that user should see.
 After the code changes, test record new image and compare pixel by pixel with the previous one.
-You shouldn't change even a single pixel during refactoring.
+You shouldn't change even a single pixel during refactoring, otherwise test fails.

 ### Our way of doing screenshots tests